Rhode Island State House: Architecture

 The chamber of the Rhode Island Senate is located in the east wing of the building, and the chamber of the Rhode Island House of Representatives is located in the west wing.
 Other notable rooms include the rotunda (beneath the dome), the State Library (north end), and the State Room (south end).
 The State Room is an entrance area for the office of the governor and contains a full-scale portrait of George Washington by Rhode Island native Gilbert Stuart.
 This room is also where the governor has press conferences and bill signings at the State House.

 The State House was one of the first public buildings to use electricity.
 It is currently lit by 109 floodlights and two searchlights at night.

-Controversy

-In 2013, Governor Lincoln Chafee's administration started to remove grass from the eastern side of the State House lawn in order to provide extra parking for employees.
-The move was opposed by the Capital Center Commission, the public board designated to oversee zoning requirements within the district.
-Supporters of the proposed parking say that there is demand from employees and visitors to the building.
-Opponents point to existing zoning requirements that make the surface lot illegal, point to the expense of providing parking, and advocate an increased presence for transit, biking, walking, and carpooling instead.
-The state spent $3.1 million on an adjoining piece of land on Francis Street next to I-95 for parking, which provides 100 parking spots at around $30,000 a space.